tmiland/vscode-handler/README.md

 # Visual Studio Code URL Handler
 A `vscode://` *URL handler* for **[VSCodium](https://vscodium.com/)** on Debian.

-Will translate `vscode:extension/url` to `vscodium:extension/url` to open extensions in VSCodium when clicking the install links on [visualstudio Marketplace](https://marketplace.visualstudio.com).
+Will translate `vscode:extension/url` to `vscodium:extension/url` to open extensions in VSCodium when clicking the install links on [Visualstudio Marketplace](https://marketplace.visualstudio.com).

 # Installing on Linux (Debian)